-Demeuse will choose 3 regional artists for studio visits on Friday, May 17, 2013.
-All applicants will be invited to an exclusive reception with Demeuse preceding her public lecture at MOCA Cleveland on Thursday, May 16.
-More information about Demeuse's talk will be announced in the Spring of 2013.
+Beckwith will choose 4 regional artists for individual studio visits on May 14/15.
+All applicants will be invited to a reception with Beckwith preceding her public lecture at MOCA Cleveland on Thursday, May 14.

 How to Apply

 Applicants must live in the Cuyahoga County or one of its six contiguous counties (Lorain, Medina, Summit, Portage, Geauga, and Lake).
 Applicants whose studios are more than 20 miles from MOCA Cleveland may be asked to present their work in a space provided at the Museum.
 Enrolled students must have completed at least one year of MFA study to apply.
 Artists who were selected for a studio visit with the last Visiting Curator, Andria Hickey, are ineligible to apply for a visit with Beckwith, but may re-apply for studio visits with future Visiting Curators.
 The application process has changed.
 Electronic applications must be submitted online.
 All application materials must be compiled into a single PDF document, not to exceed 5MB.
 This PDF must be titled “artist last name_artist first name_NSVC Spring 2015”.
 Applications must include the following images and written information.

 - Ten (10) images or less, labeled with title, date, medium and dimensions

 - One-page Artist Statement and up-to-date curriculum vitae

 - Current contact information including address, phone, and email address